Iemontine/holsteredreload/README.md

 # holsteredreload
-Garry's Mod addon that causes holstered gun to automatically reload after a certain amount of time.
+A Garry's Mod addon that causes holstered gun to automatically reload after a certain amount of time.